forgecrafted/rulerz/README.md

 ## License

 MIT, of course!
-Finishing Moves is Copyright Forge Software, LLC.
+Rulerz is Copyright Forge Software, LLC.
 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.